Spendor A4 Review

 5 180mm polymer cone mid/bass driver

 Certainly, there’s nothing ‘me too’ about its presentation in this company.
 The baby Spendor is a conspicuously crisp, articulate and energetic performer, not too hung up on neutrality or depositing ticks in the hi-fi rule book but blessed with a nicely developed sense of fun and desire to entertain – qualities that serve most types of music extremely well and place it in a good critical light here.
-You have only to play something up tempo with a spring in its step to realise that it doesn’t want for speed, spunk or sparkle either.
+You have only to play something up-tempo with a spring in its step to realize that it doesn’t want speed, spunk, or sparkle either.